 Optimization of an Explicit, Deterministic Formula for All Prime Numbers

-Explicit Prime Number Formula
+Explicit Prime Formula (Optimized Form)

 An explicit formula for the i-th prime number is given by